elmarquez/ngSolr/README.md

    if there is a starting search query.
 Execute that query.
  > Query term highlighting in search results
  > Add date field into the title output
+ > Create documentation that explains how to use the tool, what it does

 0.5.4

  > Service, controller unit tests!
  > Icon or coloured identifier for state in document search results
+ > May need to encapsulate user search query in () before submitting

+ * Created a diagram explaining workflow around indexing, visualization
- ?
-Split map query from document query in location based search view
+ * Split map query from document query in location based search view
  * Fixed formatting of document search results in map view
  * MapController listens for updates on the SelectionSetService and puts focus on selected item
  * One map info window should be open at a time